Art as Ecosystem: Eric Fischl with Glenn Fuhrman, Dorothy Lichtenstein, and Rick Lowe presented in association with The Church

 Eric Fischl is an internationally acclaimed American painter and sculptor.
 His artwork is represented in many distinguished museums throughout the world and has been featured in over one thousand publications.
 His extraordinary achievements throughout his career have made him one of the most influential figurative painters of the late 20th and early 21st centuries.

 Fischl was born in 1948 in New York City and grew up in the suburbs of Long Island.
 He began his art education in Phoenix, Arizona where his parents had moved in 1967.
 He attended Phoenix College and earned his B.F.A. from the California Institute for the Arts in 1972.
 He then spent some time in Chicago, where he worked as a guard at the Museum of Contemporary Art.
 In 1974, he moved to Halifax, Nova Scotia, to teach painting at the Nova Scotia College of Art and Design.
+Fischl had his first solo show, curated by Bruce W. Ferguson, at Dalhousie Art Gallery in Nova Scotia in 1975 before relocating to New York City in 1978.

 Fischl's paintings, sculptures, drawings and prints have been the subject of numerous solo and major group exhibitions and his work is represented in many museums, as well as prestigious private and corporate collections, including The Metropolitan Museum of Art, The Whitney Museum of American Art, The Museum of Modem Art in New York City, The Museum of Contemporary Art in Los Angeles, St. Louis Art Museum, Louisiana Museum of Art in Denmark, MusÈe Beaubourg in Paris, The Paine Weber Collection, and many others.
 Fischl has collaborated with other artists and authors, including E.L.
 Doctorow, Allen Ginsberg, Jamaica Kincaid, Jerry Saltz and Frederic Tuten.

-Eric Fischl is a Fellow at both the American Academy of Arts and Letters and the American Academy of Arts and Science as well as President of the Academy at Guild Hall.
+Eric Fischl is a Fellow at both the American Academy of Arts and Letters and the American Academy of Arts and Science, and is the president of Guild Hall's Academy of the Arts.
+He lives and works in Sag Harbor, NY with his wife, the painter April Gornik.

 • The Church